-Health and Safety Implem entation Programs 2021-2025 2025-2030 Annual Ongoing ated with odor, light, glare, groundwater emissions on disadvantaged community residents.
-Implements Which Policy(ies) Responsible Department(s) standards and that address that are proposed to be loc ate into its Zoning Ordinance development potentially pollution producing land uses ated adjacent to existing sensitive land uses schools, senior care facilities, and day care ✓ Implements Which Policy(ies) EJ-A.2 Responsible Department(s) Department of Public Works and Planning Control District, shall and best practices to n industrial industry.
-(I ✓ Implements Which Policy(ies) Responsible Department(s) Department of Public Works and Planning funding from the San Joaquin Valley Air rict and the CalEPA to establish a Healthy Homes sidy program.
-EJ-A.4 √ Responsible Department(s) Department of Public Works and Planning EJ-A.E The County shall coor Control District on Co dinate with the San Joaquin Valley Air Pollution unty-initiated infrastructure projects and large- developments for applicable funding ✓ Implements Which Policy(ies) EJ-A.5 Responsible Department(s) Department of Public Works and Planning • ~ Responsible Department(s) Department of Public Works and Planning occupants within 15 days development review appli- community.
-Notification ritten notice to property owners and of the County's acceptance of a discretionary cation located within a disadvantaged shall be in English and Spanish and shall r residents to submit written comments ✓
+Health c Health and Safety Implementation Programs ated with odor, light, glare, groundwater emissions on disadvantaged community residents.
+Implem ents Which Policy(ies) EJ-A.1 onsible Department(s) Department of Public Works and Planning EJ-A.B The County shall incorporate into its Zoning Ordinance development standards and that address potentially pollution producing land uses that are proposed to be located adjacent to existing sensitive land uses (such as residential uses, schools, senior care facilities, and day care facilities). ✓ ents Which Policy(ies) EJ-A.2 Respo onsible Department(s) Department of Public Works and Planning EJ -A.C The County, in coordination with the San Joaquin Valley Air Pollution Control District, shall develop a list of pollution reducing technologies and best practices to make available to the local commercial and industrial industry.
+(IGC) Implements Which Policy(ies) EJ-A.3 ✓ Respo onsible Department(s) Department of Public Works and Planning • ✓ EJ-A.E Control District on Co scale public or private opportunities to mitiga ✓ • ents Which Policy(ies) EJ-A.5 • onsible Department(s) Department of Public Works and Planning EJ-A.F The County shall continue coordination with the San Joaquin Valley Air Pollution Control District for project review and comment on both County- and privately initiated projects. ✓ Implements Which Policy(ies) EJ-A.7 Responsible Department(s) Department of Public Works and Planning EJ-A.GTh oc de co ne County shall mail a we coupants within 15 days of evelopment review applications.
+Notification s ritten notice to property owners and of the County's acceptance of a discretionary cation located within a disadvantaged shall be in English and Spanish and shall residents to submit written comments ✓